OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/setsetting.md

 #### **English**

 Set a value to a setting in the script JSON.
-This is a very useful action that opens many possibilites to change settings while the Cavebot is running.
+This is a very useful action that opens many possibilites to change settings and start/stop functions while the Cavebot is running.

 #### **Portuguese**

 Setar o valor de uma configuração no JSON do script.
-Essa é uma action muito útil que abre muitas possibilidades para alterar configurações enquanto o Cavebot está rodando.
+Essa é uma action muito útil que abre muitas possibilidades para alterar configurações e parar/iniciar funções enquanto o Cavebot está rodando.

 <!-- tabs:end -->